 When the economy began to reopen in the summer of 2020, workers 55 and up stayed out of the workforce longer, took more time to get rehired and were often forced into involuntary retirement when they simply couldn’t find a new job, according to the Los Angeles Times.

-By February 2021, Bloomberg was reporting that the workforce had 2 million fewer workers ages 55 and older than it did one year earlier before the pandemic in February 2019.
-One astonishing statistic tells the tale: Between August 2020 and February 2021, the economy added back 2.7 million jobs for workers under 55 and just 28,000 jobs for workers over 55.
+By February 2021, Bloomberg was reporting that the workforce had 2 million fewer workers ages 55 and older than it did before the pandemic in February 2019.
+One striking statistic tells the tale: Between August 2020 and February 2021, the economy added back 2.7 million jobs for workers under 55 and just 28,000 jobs for workers over 55.

-A lot of it can be attributed to something that is illegal, immoral and rampant — ageism in the workplace.
+The common thread that ties it all together is something that’s illegal, immoral and rampant — ageism in the workplace.
 If you’re changing careers over 50, you must be aware of it — but you mustn’t let it stop you.

 “Employers’ perceptions of older employees are often biased and skewed,” said Alex Mastin, CEO and founder of Home Grounds.
 “But there’s no age limit on success.
 Overcoming ageism is one of the many hurdles that needlessly stands in the way of older job seekers, especially as COVID-19 has placed an emphasis on computer literacy.”